Struggling to save money on a low income? Proven budgeting tips and beginner steps to start saving in 2026 — even paycheck to paycheck.

 • Buffer: $50

 • Months 1–2: Save $50.
-Prove it’s possible.
+Just prove it is possible.

-• Months 3–5: Move to $100/month.
+• Months 3–5: Move to $100 per month.
 The habit is forming.

-• Month 6+: Hit $500 total — your first real financial cushion.
+• Month 6+: Reach $500 total — your first real financial cushion.

 Start at 3–5% of take-home pay.
 Sustainable always beats aggressive.